Last Updated: 14.01.2018

 So What is “Overtraining”, Anyway?

-Overtraining is a state in which the stress from training overcomes your body’s ability to recover and positively adapt.
+Overtraining is a state you reach when the stress from training overcomes your body’s ability to recover and adapt.
 When that happens, you start getting signs from your body that it’s time to lay off the grind for a while.

 There is a thin line between ‘training hard and making progress’ and ‘training hard and overtraining yourself’.
-And we often cross that line unknowingly.
+And we often cross that line.

 We grind out set after set, spend a decent amount of time in the gym most days of the week, and often push ourselves into having a ‘good workout’.